jdelacruzv/bingo/README.md

-# Bingo game for your gatherings with friends and family.
+# Bingo game for your gatherings with friends and family

 ![alt text](res/image.png)